lumeyus/LanguageProject/README.md

 A Language class that stores a language and it's trigram frequencies

 - private instance variables for language name and array of trigram frequency numbers
-- needs a constructor method to create object by reading from a files
+- needs a constructor method to create object by reading from a file
 - needs accessor to trigram frequency arrays to compare to training data frequency arrays

 Could make a method that compares the first x characters of a trigram to figure out frequencies quicker